qmlcode/qml/README.rst

 Current list of contributors:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Anders S. Christensen (University of Basel)
 - Lars A. Bratholm (University of Bristol)
 - Silvia Amabilino (University of Bristol)
+- Jimmy C. Kromann (University of Basel)
 - Felix A. Faber (University of Basel)
 - Bing Huang (University of Basel)
 - David R. Glowacki (University of Bristol)
--  O. Anatole von Lilienfeld (University of Basel)
+- \O. Anatole von Lilienfeld (University of Basel)

 1) Citing QML:
 --------------